govguide/optimism-resource-center/RetroPGF/RetroPGF Round 3/RetroPGF Round 3.md

 > [!info]- This post was originally published in the Community Docs
 > To view the source, please click [here](https://community.optimism.io/docs/governance/retropgf-3).
-Last edited on October 26, 2023.
+Last edited on November 7, 2023.

 <span class="notvisible"></span>
 The Optimism Collective’s third round of Retroactive Public Goods Funding (RetroPGF) will take place in fall of 2023.
 RetroPGF 3 will allocate 30m OP tokens to **reward contributions that have supported the development and adoption of Optimism.**